If you see an illegal dumpsite in Washoe County, call 329.DUMP.

-If you see illegal dumping in progress, call 329.COPS.
-Do not engage illegal dumpers, but do try to get any identifying information — license plate numbers, make and model of vehicles — so sheriffs can identify and apprehend offenders.
+If you see illegal dumping in progress, here’s what to do.
+Do not engage or approach illegal dumpers, but do try to get any identifying information — license plate numbers, make and model of vehicles — so sheriffs can identify and apprehend offenders.
 Photos of sites and any identifying information is also very helpful, but do not remove any items.
 Illegal dumping carries a heavy fine, but we need your help to identify the perpetrators.

 There are many alternatives to illegal dumping.